dhowe/rita/README.md

 * then make your changes in /rita/www
 * then refresh and check /rita/pub/index.html in the browser

-When ready, create a PR, but do NOT include code files in `dist`
+When ready, create a PR with only the files you have changed (in `www` and `pub`).

+Please do not commit any files in `dist` without a specific reason...

 <br>